I. Ancient History

 Observers are worried

-File under: observation, reflection, USA, ephemera, , opportunism, culture, hatchet job, poetry, toli
+File under: observation, reflection, USA, ephemera, , opportunism, culture, hatchet job, poetry, Observers are worried, toli